 Actress Tracy Hartman can’t believe she just punched country music superstar Steele McLairn in the mouth.
 And of course, somebody recorded it!
-Now, the thing has gone viral and to avoid their being harassed by the tabloids, Steele convinces Tracy to head out of LA with him.
-In a cozy, remote spot, they find the desire they’ve been feeling for each other has grown into full-blown lust.
+Now, the thing has gone viral.
+To avoid their being harassed by the tabloids, Steele convinces Tracy to head out of LA with him.
+In a cozy, remote cabin, they find the desire they’ve been feeling for each other has grown into full-blown lust.

 She lifted her hands.
 They shook like a Hollywood earthquake.

 Had she actually just punched Steele McLairn, country music’s hottest superstar, in the mouth?